SheNYC is the City’s premier festival showcasing new, original works by gender-marginalized writers, composers, & directors.

 CAST AND CREATIVE TEAM

-- If you do hire AEA actors, you will need to manage your contract or code with them, pay them the amounts dictated by your contract with AEA, and provide the insurance required by AEA (your show mentor can help explain!)
+- If you do hire AEA actors, you will need to manage your contract or code with them, pay them the amounts dictated by your contract with AEA, and provide the insurance required by AEA (your Festival producer can help explain!)

-Any other creative team members (except a lighting designer, which SheNYC provides) that you think you need to build the world of your show.
+You also bring your own director, and any other creative team members that you think you need to build the world of your show.
 Just note that with limited tech and load-in time, we recommend you keep it simple!

 DESIGN PIECES